SoundCloundmp3/SoundCloudMP3/README.md

 ## Web Converter

 Need a simpler solution?
-Visit [scdler.com to convert SoundCloud tracks to MP3](https://scdler.com) using our web interface - no technical knowledge required.
+Visit scdler.com to [convert your favorite music on SoundCloud to MP3](https://scdler.com) using our web interface - no account or signup needed

 ## Developer Tools